The Bash Street Kids: History

 By 2000 The Bash Street Kids was a feature-length strip, filling an entire Beano book.
 Often drawn by Mike Pearce and Kev F. Sutherland, during the late 2000s the strips moved to Beano sister publication BeanoMAX (where they were drawn by Nigel Parkinson).
 These feature-length strips were more detailed, delving into an obscure character's personality and introducing new traits.
 Spotty was revealed as sarcastic and aggressive, while Plug was a more sympathetic, emotional character.
 The strips detailed a rivalry between the kids and the comic's cover star, Dennis the Menace.
 Mike Pearce soon began penciling a spin-off from the original strip, The Bash Street Kids – Singled Out, a single-page comic concentrating on one "kid" a week.
 Pearce retired, the strips were taken over by Tom Paterson before being mothballed and they were later collected into two annuals.

-As Dennis the Menace was revamped, he appeared less with other Beano characters and more by himself due to the popularity of his new TV series.
-The Bash Street Kids now has three spin-offs: Simply Smiffy, Winston and The Bash Street Burp.
-In the July 2013 75th-birthday edition of The Beano, a lane near Dundee's West Marketgait was named Bash Street; whereas an anniversary strip showed Bash Street School being destroyed; the characters relocated to Beano High.
+In July 2013, coinciding with the 60th anniversary of the strip, a street in Dundee was renamed "Bash Street".

 In May 2021, the character "Fatty" was renamed "Freddy", in an attempt to stop children using the name as an insult for overweight peers.
 The character "Spotty" was renamed "Scotty" in December 2021.

 In June 2021, two new characters, Harsha and Mandi, were introduced to the strip.
 Harsha already appeared in another strip, Har Har's Joke Shop, which is about her family and the joke shop her father Hari "Har Har" Chandra owns.
 Mandi previously had her own occasional strip that dealt with mental health issues to promote the charity YoungMinds, and as such her main trait is that she worries about things.